How to file an Ohio annual report

 This includes:

-• Professional corporations and professional LLCs (they must submit a $25 biennial report by July 1 in even-numbered years)
+• Professional associations (including professional corporations and professional LLCs) must submit a $25 biennial report by July 30 in even-numbered years.

 Foreign entities get no special treatment.
-A foreign PLLC follows the same biennial schedule as an Ohio-formed PLLC and foreign professional corporations match their domestic counterparts' reporting duties, as the same foreign registration rules apply.
+A foreign professional association follows the same biennial schedule as an Ohio-formed PLLC, and foreign professional corporations match their domestic counterparts' reporting duties, as the same foreign registration rules apply.

 Everyone else walks free.
 Standard for-profit corporations, regular LLCs, and limited partnerships face zero recurring report requirements.